 - Be prepared to pass another vision test (and a written test, if your license is expired).

-- Be prepared to complete a Form 478, which is the same form you completed when you first applied for your license and is available at your DMV location.
+- Be prepared to complete a Application for Alaska Driver License, Permit or Identification Card (Form 478), which is the same form you completed when you first applied for your license and is available at your DMV location.

 - Call ahead to make an appointment or ask about hours of operation.

 NOTE: In the event you don't immediately receive your renewed driver's license and it doesn't arrive in the mail within a few weeks of renewing, contact your DMV location.

 You must renew your driver's license every 5 years.
 While it's likely you've been making good use of it during those 5 years, consider taking a supplemental training course to stay on top of your driving game.